-The customer can click the Select file button (on the right) to select a file from the file system.
-The uploaded file is displayed on the left (here Order.docx).
-The customer can change the file by clicking the Change button or remove the file by clicking the Remove button.
+The customer can click the Select file area to select a file from the file system.
+Alternatively, he can drag-and-drop files into this area.
+The uploaded file is displayed below (here Order.docx).
+Optionally, a description can be entered.
+The customer can remove the file by clicking the X icon.
+It is possible to add several files at once.

 The customer has to click Save to save his changes.
-Usually, the comments and attachments are directly visible in CM.Track.
+Usually, the comments and attachments are directly visible in CM/Track.

-Figure 150: Added content visible in CM.Track
+Figure 151: Added content visible in CM/Track

-As an engineer, you can see your customers' comments and attachments in the Web Client, see Customers Add Content to an Existing Ticket in CM.Track.
+As an engineer, you can see your customers' comments and attachments in the Web Client, see Customers Add Content to an Existing Ticket in CM/Track.